The grounding for Continuum: The Euclidean Continua

-The patter corresponding to the 2-cube has been already constructed in the Section \ref{Adjacency}.
-This pattern is a basis for constructing sophisticated topological spaces.
-For the 2-sphere (see Fig. \ref{kwadrat-sfera}) the extension of this pattern is simple.
-This is done by adding adjacency between one fixed corner (i.e. object of the form $c.c.c. ... ... c.$) and the rest of the border objects.
-More natural way for doing so (that corresponds to the intuitions related to the metrics) is to add the adjacency between the pairs of border objects that are opposite to each other.

-The patterns corresponding to the M\"{o}bius strip and Klein bottle are shown in Fig. \ref{wstega-butelka}.
-For the M\"{o}bius strip, let $B_{ab}$ denote the collection consisting of the corners $a.a.a. \dots .a$ and $b.b.b. \dots .b$ and the 2-border objects (sequences consisting only of $a$ and $b$) that are between these corners in the lexicographical order.
-Analogously for $B_{cd}$, $B_{ac}$, and $B_{bd}$.
-The additional adjacency is between the following pairs.
-The first object in $B_{ab}$ (according to the lexicographic order) is adjacent with the last object in $B_{cd}$ (say k-th object).
-The second object in $B_{ab}$ is adjacent to the $k-1$-th object of $B_{cd}$.
-The third object in $B_{ab}$ is adjacent to the $k-2$-th object of $B_{cd}$.
-And so on.

-In order to construct a pattern that corresponds to the Klein bottle, the M\"{o}bius strip pattern is augmented with the adjacency between one fixed corner (say $a.a.a. \dots .a$) and all objects in $B_{ac}$, and between $a.a.a. \dots .a$ and all objects in $B_{bd}$.

-Note that on the base of Euclidean patterns (of arbitrary dimension) a lot of interesting topological spaces can be constructed.
-For non-Euclidean adjacency patterns some of the topological spaces may be weired and surprising, whereas some spaces beautiful as fractals.
+Note that using Euclidean patterns (of arbitrary dimension) a lot of interesting topological spaces can be constructed.
+For non-Euclidean patterns some of the topological spaces may be weired and surprising, whereas some spaces beautiful as fractals.